 - Safer, legal alternatives and support

-If your interest is safety, the focus should be on awareness around privacy, data minimization, and avoiding high-risk payment methods.
-Across these articles, consistent patterns appear—fake reviews, missing refunds, and pressure tactics—that explain why offers that seem “too good to be true” usually are.
+If your interest is safety, focus on privacy, data minimization, and avoiding risky payments.
+You will see recurring patterns across these posts: fake reviews, no refunds, and pressure tactics.
+Those themes explain why \"too good to be true\" usually is.